desmaref/is426-pm2.5-analysis/README.md

 ### Join PM and Precipitation data for each County

-Throuhout the previous comple of steps, I was using base python to do my manipulations.
+Throuhout the previous couple of steps, I was using base python to do my manipulations.
 For the rest of the project, I will usilize the pandas library, as I will have to apply functions often through full columns.

 #### Weather Data preparation
 The weather data required a significant amount of assumptions for this analysis.
 I started with two datasets, one for Saint Lawrence County, and the other for Kings County.
 For each dataset I performed the following steps: